Skip to Content

 Over-Shampooing

-A big mistake many people make is maintaining their hair-washing routine after dying their hair.
-You still must wash your hair, but you should tone down the amount of shampoo you use.
+A big mistake many people make is maintaining their hair-washing routine after dyeing their hair.
+You still must wash your hair, but you should reduce the frequency of your washes and switch to a color-safe, sulfate-free shampoo.

 Washing it every day can cause it to dry out and become brittle.
-As a result, most industry experts recommend washing dyed hair two or three times a week.
+As a result, many experts recommend washing straight or wavy dyed hair two or three times a week, while coily or highly textured hair may only need to be washed once a week or every other week.

 Using too much shampoo can cause your hair to lose its natural oils.
 Your hair needs to stay hydrated so your dye does not wash out or become dull.